The multiplicative structure on polynomial continuous valuations: Filtrations on polynomial valuations.

 \end{proposition} {\bf Proof.} Let us assume that $\phi \in PVal_{d'}^{sm}$.
-Then $\int_{rK+x_0+\sum_{j=1}^{n-i}\lambda_j A_j} F(x)dx=F(x_0) vol(rK+\sum_{j=1}^{n-i}\lambda_j A_j)+\mbox{ higher order terms }$.
-The condition $(\star)$ follows.
+Then The condition $(\star)$ follows.

 Let us prove the other direction.
-Let $\phi \in PVal_d^{sm}$ and satisfies $(\star)$.
+Let $\phi \in PVal_d^{sm}$ satisfy $(\star)$.
 We will prove the result by induction in $d$.
 For $d=0$ the statement is clear.
 Let us assume now that the statement is true for valuations of degree of polynomiality less than $d$.
 We have

 Thus $P_d \in Val^{sm}\otimes Pol_d$.
 From the condition $(\star)$ we get: Hence $P_d\in (Val_i^{sm}\oplus \dots \oplus Val_n^{sm})\otimes Pol_d$.
-It follows from the Casselman-Wallach theorem that there exists $\psi \in W_i(PVal_d^{sm})$ such that $\psi(K+x)=P_d(K)(x)+\dots $.
+It follows from the Casselman-Wallach theorem that there exists $\psi \in W_i(PVal_d^{sm})$ such that $\psi(K+x)=P_d(K)(x)+\cdots $.
 Applying the assumption of induction to the valuation $\phi -\psi$ we prove the statement.

 We get immediately the following corollary. \begin{corollary} (i) For $d'>d$ $W_i(PVal_{d'}^{sm})\cap PVal_d^{sm}=W_i(PVal_d^{sm}).$

 (ii) Let $f:U\str V$ be an injective imbedding of linear spaces.
 Then $f^*(W_i(PVal_d^{sm}(V)))\subset W_i(PVal_d^{sm}(U))$. \end{corollary} Using part (i) of this corollary let us define the filtration $W_i$ on all smooth polynomial valuations $PVal^{sm}$ so that $W_i\cap PVal_d^{sm}= W_i(PVal_d^{sm}).$